OrifInformatique/ci_packbase_hmvc/application/modules/user/readme.md

 ### password_hash_algorithm ###

 Defines the algorithm to use for password hashing.
-Does not automatically updates the database.
+Does not automatically update the database.

 ## Database and models ##

+An SQL script defines the tables needed for this module.
+This script can be found in the module's "database" subfolder and can be executed in your database to generate the tables.

 ### user ###

-This table represents the users.
-It stores the users' ids, user types, usernames, passwords (hashed), whether they are active and dates of creation.
+Contains the user's basic informations such as id, user_type, username, password (hashed), archive status and creation date.
+The archive status (boolean) is used as a soft delete key.
+An archived user cannot login anymore but his informations are kept in the database.
+The admin interface authorises soft or hard deletions.

 ### user_type ###

-This table represents the user types.
-It stores the user types' ids, names and access_levels.
+Defines a users access level, based on users types (roles).

 ## Dependencies ##

-The module cannot work correctly without CodeIgniter sessions.
+This module needs the CodeIgniter sessions system properly configured and working.

 ## Built With ##